Zistack/Satisfactory-Optimizer/README.md

 Some example problems may be found in the repository.

+ * `test.json` describes a factory that produces 60 reinforced iron plates per minute using only default recipes
+ * `fuel_power` describes a fuel power plant that extracts as much power as is possible from 2 pure oil nodes using alternate recipes
+ * `nitric_acid.json` describes a factory that produces as much nitric acid as is possible from the nitrogen gas well in the rocky desert.
- * `test.json` describes a power-maximized waste-free nuclear power setup.
+ * `clean_nuclear.json` describes a power-maximized waste-free nuclear power setup.
  * `employee_of_the_universe.json` describes a factory that exploits all of the resources on the map to produce as many of the phase 4 project parts as is possible in the correct ratios.
  * `the_big_cheese.json` describes a factory that exploits all of the resources on the map to produce as many awesome sink points as is possible.